imennajar/VBA_challenge/README.md

-# How to write a script in VBA to manipulate input data form excel, calculate and display output data :smile:
+# How to write a script in VBA to manipulate input data form excel, calculate and display output data :CD:

 Hello, in this project we will learn how to use VBA to  loop throught all the stock for one year and output useful data